 Comparing values across multiple pie charts

 There may be cases where you will want to compare multiple pies to one another: for example, comparing user demographic distribution across multiple years.
 However, this runs into a similar issue as the previous section, where you want to compare groups to one another.
 Even worse, it’s a comparison between pies, so you can’t rely on the order of slices as easily for the comparison.
-Expressing the data using a different plot, like stacked bar chart, clustered bar chart, or line chart, is often a better choice when this kind of group-to-group comparison is desired.
+Expressing the data using a different plot, like stacked bar chart, grouped bar chart, or line chart, is often a better choice when this kind of group-to-group comparison is desired.
 Like with actual pies, pie charts are best taken one at a time.

 Common pie chart options